-Calgary, Alberta, Canada Independent Businessman Independent Director(3) Director Since: 2017 Age: 60 Mr. MacLeod has been a director of Paramount since 2017.
+Calgary, Alberta, Canada Independent Businessman Independent and Lead Director(3) Director Since: 2017 Age: 61 Mr. MacLeod has been a director of Paramount since 2017 and is currently the Lead Director.
 He is a professional engineer with more than 30 years of experience in the oil and gas industry in Alberta.
 Until June 2014, he was a director, partner and CEO of Sproule (a worldwide petroleum consulting firm), which he first joined in 1979.
 Mr. MacLeod has expertise in the areas of reservoir engineering, property and corporate reserves/resource evaluations, acquisitions and divestitures, NI 51-101 and SEC oil and gas disclosure regulations, arbitration, litigation, and investment advice.
 He has lectured at the University of Calgary and to the petroleum industry.

 Mr. MacLeod received a B.S.
 (Honours) in Mining Engineering in 1984 from the Montana College of Mineral Science and Technology (Butte, Montana) and had previously received a diploma in Technology in Mineral Science in 1978 from the College of Cape Breton (Sydney, Nova Scotia).
 He has completed the Director Education Program of the Institute of Corporate Directors.
-Mr. MacLeod is a member of the Association of Professional Engineers and Geoscientists of Alberta, the Society of Petroleum Evaluation Engineers and the Society of Petroleum Evaluation Engineers and the Society of Petroleum Evaluation Engineers of those organizations.
-Mr. MacLeod is Chair of the Canada-Nova Scotia Offshore Petroleum Board, the independent joint agency of the Governments of Canada and Nova Scotia responsible for the regulation of Vershuren Centre for Sustainability in Energy and the Environment, a Canadian research centre at Cape Breton University in Sydney, Nova Scotia.
+Mr. MacLeod is a member of the Association of Professional Engineers and Geoscientists of Alberta, the Society of Petroleum Evaluation Engineers and the Society of Petroleum Engineers and the Society of Petroleum Engineers and has participated in numerous committees of those organizations.
+Mr. MacLeod is Chair of the Canada-Nova Scotia Offshore Petroleum Board, the independent joint agency of the Governments of Canada and Nova Scotia responsible for the regulation of petroleum activities in the Nova Scotia Offshore Area.
+He is also Chair of the Advisory Board of Vershuren Centre for Sustainability in Energy and the Environment, a Canadian research centre at Cape Breton University in Sydney, Nova Scotia.

-2018 AGM Voting Results: Votes For Votes Withheld 109,313,516 (99.70%) 324,647 (0.30%)
+2018 AGM Voting Results: Votes For 98,168,693 (98.90%) Votes Withheld 1,094,650 (1.10%)

-Paramount Board / Committee Participation 2018 Meeting Attendance

-Board of Directors 3/3 (100%)
+Board of Directors 5/5 (100%)

 Corporate Governance Committee 2/2 (100%)

 Environmental, Health and Safety Committee 2/2 (100%)

 Reserves Committee (Chair) 3/3 (100%)

-Paramount Holdings Other Public Board Directorships

-Common Shares (1) : 9,200 - \$73,508 None
+Common Shares(1): 9,200 - \$9,476 None

-Options: 43,200

-Minimum Share Ownership (2) : Attained